lingtalfi/PhpBeast/README.md

 Since 1.3.0, we can test exceptions with the AuthorTestAggregator::addExceptionTests method.
-The following example tests the StringTool::camelCase2Constant method from [Bat](https://github.com/lingtalfi/Bat), and show an example of use of the addExceptionTests method.
+The following example tests the StringTool::camelCase2Constant method from [Bat](https://github.com/lingtalfi/Bat), and shows an example of use of the addExceptionTests method.

 ```php